Precordial thump: Procedure

 In a precordial thump, a provider strikes at the middle of a person's sternum with the ulnar aspect of the fist.
 The intent is to interrupt a potentially life-threatening rhythm.
 The thump is thought to produce an electrical depolarization of 2 to 5 joules.

 Effectiveness

-Precordial thump may be effective only if used within seconds near the onset of ventricular fibrillation or pulseless ventricular tachycardia, and so should be used only when the arrest is witnessed and monitored.
-There is no evidence that precordial thump improves recovery in unwitnessed cardiac arrest.
-It is also not useful against ventricular fibrillation after time has passed.
-It has very low efficacy against ventricular arrythmia (possibly even making it worse) and ventricular tachycardia, especially compared to the alternatives of CPR and defibrillation.
+The precordial thump may only be effective if administered within seconds of the onset of ventricular fibrillation or pulseless ventricular tachycardia.
+It is not helpful for treating ventricular fibrillation if too much time has passed.
+It also has very low effectiveness for treating ventricular arrhythmia (possibly even making it worse), and ventricular tachycardia, especially when compared to CPR and defibrillation as alternatives.

-While the odds of success are poor, the procedure is rapid, allowing the provider to continue with other resuscitation procedures, including CPR, medication and defibrillation as appropriate.
+Historically, it was recommended as the initial action to take when addressing such witnessed and monitored cardiac arrests in a hospital setting.
+More recently, European guidelines recommend it should no longer be routinely used with available evidence suggesting it does not improve survival to hospital discharge.
+However, American guidelines continue advocating its use by healthcare professionals.